Keys to a Successful Business Transformation in 2022

 How ERP Makes a Big Impact

 When business owners hear digital transformation, they typically think of robotic process automation (RPA).
 However, more simple applications like ERP continue to evolve, moving from simple back office tools to playing a large role in front-facing business digitization.
 Although ERP is typically used only to help organizations combine management solutions, ERP does also provide support that a business can use to further integrate more technologies.
-That is why it is paramount to have a properly configured ERP solution that can help businesses with their digital transformation.
+According to Gartner, ERP data will be the backbone for 30% of AI-generated predictive analyses and forecasts by 2023.
+That is why it is paramount to have a properly configured ERP solution that can help businesses with their transformation and future.
 Some key considerations to make in regard to ERP are to implement the changes in phases, ensure ERP is aligned with the company’s overall digital strategy, properly utilize underlying data, and train staff members thoroughly on the changes that come about from ERP.

 How NMS Consulting Can Help

 Business owners and project managers can lean on NMS Consulting’s experienced staff members who have conducted extensive PST and ERP implementation, led complex business transformation projects, and solution architecture.
 We can support you and your company from start to finish, ensuring the appropriate steps are taken to avoid any future issues that may result from a lack of oversight or proper structuring.

 Oscar Perez has functional expertise in Artificial Intelligence, Big Data, supply chain, SOA, SAP, CRM, procurement, corporate finance, and product marketing.
 He specializes in software selection and implementation of SAP ERP packages.
 Oscar has appeared in publications including Computerworld, InformationWeek, and The Wall Street Journal.